PaddeK/espruino-tsl2591/README.md

     | Return type       | Description
     | ----------------- | -----------------------------------------------------------------------------------------------
     | _void_            | Technically returns always true, but do not use it or rely on it.

+    _**Note:**_ This function takes care of disabling **AEN** beforehand and enabling it afterwards if necessary.
+This is done to prevent irregular spikes in measurements while changing gain values.
 .
 - **_setIntegration_ (** int **)**